gustonator/goodwe-data-scraper/TO-DO.md

-[feature] option to turn on/off the file writing [addon]   grafana dashboards
+[FEATURE] option to turn on/off the file writing [FEATURE] possibility to choose different scrape time for different metrics [DONE]   grafana dashboards